bululo/Knight-Moves-6/README.md

 # Knight-Moves-6
 A solution to Jane Street's October 2024 puzzle.
 It aims to efficiently find the smallest valid sum of A+B+C as quickly as possible with no care for its shortest path.
-The code can be tweaked to find the shortest path if desired but it heavily increases the computation time.
+The code can be tweaked to find the shortest path if desired but it significantly increases the computation time in doing so.

 ## Code Output
 <p align="center">